Copyright © Pat Nolan 2014

 Congratulations, indignation, nit-picking, and general approbation can be registered at xilieinparadise (at sign)msn (dot) com.

 Pat Nolan has lived in silent cunning exile along the Russian River in Northern California for over forty years.
 His poetry, prose and translations have appeared in numerous literary magazines and anthologies in North America, Europe and Asia.
 He has been a literary magazine editor and publisher, and has worked as a bartender, rock band manager, trail crew grunt, radio DJ, janitor, preschool teacher, and emergency dispatcher.
 He is the author of two novels and over a dozen poetry books.
-His most recent poetry selection, Your Name Here, was published by Nualláin House, Publishers, in 2014.
+His most recent poetry book, So Much, Volume II, (Notebook Keyboard), Selected Poems 1990-2010, was published by Nualláin House, Publishers, in 2019.

 Ode To Sunset is a serial fiction project from Nualláin House, Publishers.
 To learn more about Nualláin House, Publishers, click here